How to Score a 240 on Step 2CK

 Before you can begin studying, creating a study schedule, or even setting a score goal, you will need to determine the appropriate resources.
 This is dependent upon many different variables, such as study schedule, Step 2CK score goal, time until test day, previous experience and learning style.

-Master the boards allows you to practice the mentality that is required to reach your USMLE Step 2CK score goal.
-The trick to getting the most out of these resources is applying the knowledge gained while using them to UWorld questions and practice exams.
+Maximize these resources by applying gained knowledge to UWorld questions and exams to keep your active recall in top shape.
 One important thing to remember is to not invest in or use too many resources.
-Pick a few resources (around 3) that you use primarily and if you have any questions or gaps in knowledge that are not covered with these, feel free to supplement.
+We recommend selecting around three primary resources.
+If you have questions or gaps in knowledge not covered by these, feel free to supplement.

 Defining Your USMLE Step 2CK Score Goal

 Defining a score goal can be difficult, so let’s look at some data about the test.
-The average USMLE Step 2CK score is approximately 242, mean is 245 with a standard deviation of 15, meaning that 68% of students who take the exam will fall between 230 and 260, 95% will fall between 215 and 275, 2.5% greater than 275 and 2.5% less than 215.
+According to USMLE, the average USMLE Step 2CK score is approximately 245.
+The mean is 247 with a standard deviation of 15.

-One way of attempting to extrapolate a personal baseline score goal is by taking your Step 1 score and adding about 10 points as this is the approximate change from Step 1 average to Step 2CK average (232-242), though this is crude.
 As with all tests and goals, they are fluid and can change as new variables are encountered.
-I would caution against setting too rigid of goals as they can both add undue stress and distract from the actual process that goes into reaching them.
+I would caution against setting too rigid goals as they can both add undue stress and distract from the actual process that goes into reaching them.

 Creating Your Study Schedule

 To reach the score goal that you defined above, you will need to engineer a schedule that will lead you on the process towards this goal.
-Similar to the discussion on goal setting, it is important to recognize the need for some fluidity in study schedule creation.
+As with goal setting, flexibility when creating a study schedule is crucial.
 Unlike Step 1, studying for Step 2CK does not typically include a dedicated study period.
 Thus, the intricacies of schedule planning become that much more convoluted.
-This makes it that much more important to take advantage of all opportunities to add to your fund of knowledge, and to make efficient use of your Step 2CK study resources.
+It’s vital to seize every opportunity to expand your knowledge and optimize Step 2CK study resources.

 Studying for Step 2CK begins with the shelf exams that are encountered throughout the first year of clinical training.
 The most appropriate suggestion from the onset is to learn as much as possible on every rotation.
 A goal should be to perform as well as possible on each shelf exam as these will lay an important groundwork when shifting focus to Step 2CK.
 Especially important is the internal medicine shelf as this has the highest percentage of questions on Step 2CK.

-As you near the time to be taking Step 2CK and want to narrow your studying, purchasing the study resources described above and honing in your schedule is paramount.
-Using the resources discussed above, you will work to supplement what was learned during rotations and studying for shelf exams in pursuit of the Step 2CK score goal that you set above.
+As you near the time to take Step 2CK and want to narrow your studying, purchasing the study resources described above and honing in your schedule is paramount.
+Using the resources discussed above, you will work to supplement what was learned during rotations and studying for shelf exams.
 This may also be a good time to consider enlisting the help of a Step 2CK tutor.

 As with any competitive endeavor (academic, physical, or otherwise), your confidence or lack thereof can make a big difference in your performance.
 Being able to practice in situations akin to what will be encountered on test day will be helpful in creating some familiarity.
 The more practice you have will also promote confidence on test day.
-When test day comes, the most important thing is to trust in the preparation that you have done and use it as an opportunity to demonstrate the fruits of your hard work.
+On test day, trust your preparation and showcase your hard work.